 Pros and Cons

-There are tons of reasons to like the Eero Pro 6E, but there are also a few potential drawbacks to consider.
+I found tons of reasons to like the Eero in this Eero Pro 6E review, but there are also a few potential drawbacks to consider.
 Let’s look over the pros and cons to see if it’s the right mesh router for you.

 Pros: